Overview

 motorcycles, and practicability in short- to medium-range urban travel.
 The use

-suitable for city roads, and are supported by a wide variety of manufacturers,
+supported by a wide variety of manufacturers, from budget Chinese Original

-from budget Chinese Original Equipment Manufacturers (OEMs) to premium European
+Equipment Manufacturers (OEMs) to premium European and Japanese companies.

-and Japanese companies.
-The government subsidies were mainly focused on scooter
+government subsidies were mainly focused on scooter and moped categories in

-and moped categories in India, China, and Southeast Asia increases the
+India, China, and Southeast Asia.

 Electric Motorcycles are projected to grow